 Although projects such as the proposed subdivision can be initially approved, the Specific Plan requires that an infrastructure plan for water, sewer, and drainage be adopted before a final tract map is recorded or a building permit is issued.
-In order to ensure that the infrastructure requirements of the Specific Plan are met, staff is recommending that a condition be imposed requiring that an infrastructure plan in accordance with the policies of the Specific Plan be adopted prior to recordation of a final map and the appropriate infrastructure required for this project be constructed prior to issuance of building permits.
-In addition, the policies, standards, and EIR mitigation measures relating to the community water and sewer facilities ensure that the facilities will be adequately designed, operated, and maintained.
-The water and sewer facilities will be required to be designed and operated in accordance with state and local standards.
+In order to ensure that the infrastructure requirements of the Specific Plan are met, staff is recordance with the policies of the Specific Plan be adopted prior to recordation of a final map and the appropriate infrastructure required for this project be constructed prior to issuance of building permits.
+In addition, the policies, standards, and ElR mitigation measures relating to the community water and sewer facilities ensure that the facilities will be required to be designed and operated in accordance with state and local standards.
 Both systems will be required to be operated and maintained by County Service Area No. 34.